sriramrokkam/k8s-training/Further Reading.md

 - [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) is a tool which helps creating API extensions including their controller/reconcile loops

-- for managing access to multiple clusters, we put some small bash snippets into a [gist](https://github.wdf.sap.corp/gist/D051945/3f3daf9f71f7e012c1e25a48c1c6e8da)
+- for managing access to multiple clusters, we put some small bash snippets into a [gist](https://github.wdf.sap.corp/gist/D051945/3f3daf9f71f7e012c1e25a48c1c6e8da).
+There are also tools like [kubectx](https://github.com/ahmetb/kubectx) or [kube-ps1](https://github.com/jonmosco/kube-ps1), which make your life a lot easier.

 - [kubectl efficiency](https://www.youtube.com/watch?v=vVAFctQP1Vg&list=PLj6h78yzYM2NDs-iu8WU5fMxINxHXlien&index=12&t=0s)

-- getting started locally - with [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) or [k3s](https://k3s.io/)
+- getting started locally - with [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/), [k3s](https://k3s.io/) or [kind](https://kind.sigs.k8s.io/)

 #### networking
 - The nitty gritty details about the networking in and behind Kubernetes are explained in the final *devX* talk we would like to point you to: [Insights into Kubernetes Networking](https://video.sap.com/media/t/1_8fawa5io/84675141)